PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 #### Adding and Removing the Sidebar Agenda from individual slides
-The Sidebar Agenda is slightly different from the other two agendas in a way - instead of generating it for the whole presentation, we can also select individual slides and generate the sidebar on them.
+The Sidebar Agenda is slightly different from the other two agendas in a way - instead of generating it for the whole presentation, you can also select individual slides and generate the sidebar on them.

-But what if you had missed out on one of the slides earlier?
-You would want to "Add" the sidebar to those slides without losing your previous formatting.
-We can use the `Synchronize Agenda` button for this.

-`Synchronize Agenda` can also be used to add the sidebar to slides that do not already have the sidebar.
-To do this, select the slides you wish to add the sidebar to before clicking `Synchronize Agenda`.
+Agenda Lab also offers a way to add the sidebar agenda to slides you had missed out on before without regenerating the entire agenda.
+To do this, select the slides you wish to add the sidebar to and click `Synchronize Agenda`.
 If the selected slides do not already have the sidebar, the sidebar will be added to those slides.
 After which, the rest of the agenda will also be synchronized.

 <img class="box-shadow" src="./img/docs/agenda-lab-20.png">